erigontech/erigon/README.md

 ### JSON-RPC daemon

-Most of Erigon's components can work inside Erigon and as independent process.
+Most of Erigon's components (sentry, txpool, snapshots downloader, can work inside Erigon and as independent process.

 To enable built-in RPC server: `--http` and `--ws` (sharing same port with http)